amalog/scratch/sketch/errors.md

 "Grandpa?
 Which way should I go?", repeating the same descriptin he gave his father.
 "Oh, I remember that route.
 Back in '03 your grandmother and I ended up at that very same spot.
 Now in those days, a three-headed COBOL lived to the left and that way was very unsafe.
 I don't know what lives there now, but the right hand path smooths out a little further.
 That's the way to go."

 The son continues on his way through the forest, discovers a delicious patch of berries and calmly delivers some of the fruit to his father and grandfather who are still waiting patiently where he left them.

+# Debugger

+SWI-Prolog allows the debugger to run backwards in time.
+When one encounters a failure, one can retry and pretend the failure didn't happen.
+[Elm reactor](http://elm-lang.org/blog/Introducing-Elm-Reactor.elm) takes this even further by giving you a little time slider.
+You can pause and rewind the debugger.

+I really want this kind of functionality in an Amalog debugger.
+I use it frequently when debugging SWI-Prolog programs.
+Make sure the language allows for this sort of tooling.

+I also want to have declarative debugging like Mercury has.
+I haven't used that very much, but it seems like a specific application of a reversible debugger.
+The reversing step is simply executed by a machine instead of with user interaction.